Department of Emergency Care & Rescue

 Paramedic Student Success, Retention and Employment Rates:

 Per the direction of CAAHEP, all paramedic programs must publish certification, retention and employment rates.
 For National Registry skills, the first attempt pass rate is 85% out of 12 stations.
-With second attempt skills retest, the pass rate climbs to 99.6%.
-Since January 1, 2007, 168 of 174 students (96%) passed the National Registry Paramedic computer adaptive exam on first attempt.
+With same day retest, the pass rate climbs to 99.6%.
+Since January 1, 2007, 171 of 177 students (96.7%) passed the National Registry computer adaptive exam on first attempt.
 Three students passed on the second attempt, one on the third attempt.
-(Two students never retested), Thus, the overall eight year National Registry pass rate for Weber State University is 99%.
+(Two students never retested.)
+Thus, the overall eight year National Registry paramedic pass rate for Weber State University is 99%.

 The WSU paramedic program has never exceeded the accreditation threshold of 30% for attrition.
-For the years 2010 through 2014 the average retention rate for paramedic students is 75%.
+For the years 2010 through 2014 the average retention rate for paramedic students was 75%.

 While exact employment numbers are difficult to obtain, all WSU graduates can find employment either in fire, EMS or police agencies.
 Additionally, students have found employment in medical facilities or have progressed into nursing, physician assistant or medical school.
 Employment opportunities abound for any WSU paramedic graduate willing to move off of the I-15 (Wasatch Front) corridor.

 Staffed Office Hours: